glasgowlab/glasgowlab.github.io/site/2_people.md

 :width: 300px
 :align: left
 ```
-I am currently a 3rd year undergraduate student at Columbia University pursuing a B.A. in Biochemistry.
+I am a recent graduate of Columbia University, where I recieved a B.A. in Biochemistry.
 I am most recently from northern New Jersey, but previously lived in 4 other states before coming to NYC.
 Prior to joining the lab, I completed an internship in the pharmaceutical industry, where I became fascinated with studying proteins and their potential to be developed into therapeutics.
 Outside of the lab I am a member of the Women's Rowing team at Columbia and enjoy reading, painting, and baking hyper-realistic cakes.
 +++
 email: erk2172 [at] columbia [dot] edu
 ````